Carteret, New Jersey: Public transportation

-NJ Transit local bus service is provided on the 116 route to the Port Authority Bus Terminal in Midtown Manhattan, New York City and on the 48 route to Elizabeth.
+NJ Transit local bus service is provided on the 116 route to the Port Authority Bus Terminal in Midtown Manhattan, New York City and Perth Amboy, and on the 48 route to Elizabeth and Perth Amboy.

-There are plans to introduce ferry service between Waterfront Park and Midtown Manhattan via Arthur Kill and Kill van Kull.
+There are plans to introduce ferry service between Waterfront Park and Lower Manhattan via Arthur Kill and Kill van Kull.
 As of 2021, funding for the construction of a landing dock and purchase of a boat was in place.
-As of 2023, dregding had been completed and construction of bulkhead was underway.
+As of 2023, dredging had been completed and construction of bulkhead was underway.
+According to Mayor Daniel J. Reiman, the ferry terminal will be finished by Spring 2025.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Carteret include: